seemoo-lab/owl/README.md

 OWL runs in user space and makes use of Linux’s Netlink API for Wi-Fi specific operations such as channel switching and to integrate itself in the Linux networking stack by providing a virtual network interface such that existing IPv6-capable programs can use AWDL without modification.

+You can use OWL to in combination with [OpenDrop](https://github.com/seemoo-lab/opendrop) to enable *Apple AirDrop* functionality on Linux-based systems [such as a Raspberry Pi 3](https://owlink.org/2019/05/16/howto-use-airdrop-on-raspberry-pi-3.html).

 ## Disclaimer